Everyone likes a good listicle, right? Well here goes, then. Ten things writing can teach you.

 - Writing is not life.
 In many ways, writing is a lot like not living.
 You sit in a room by yourself while meticulously describing places you have never been (though, you’ve thoroughly Googled them) while transcribing conversations that have never happened between people that don’t actually exist.
-All of this occurs at the expense of your very real responsibilities and obligations like you know, bills, vacuuming, writing paid articles, responding to your partner’s questions or your dog’s longing looks out the front door, her lead meaningfully dropped by her side… You give up your real world in favour for an imagery one, but writing is not real life.
+All of this occurs at the expense of your very real responsibilities and obligations like you know, bills, vacuuming, writing paid articles, responding to your partner’s questions or your dog’s longing looks out the front door, her lead meaningfully dropped by her side… You give up your real world in favour of an imagery one, but writing is not real life.
 So, try not to linger in your make believe world for too long, because the pendulum must always swing back.

 - Even though writing is not life, you also can’t live without it.
 The focus, challenge and surprises that come along with the development of a draft (after draft, after draft) are deeply rewarding.
 It’s a cliché, but it’s one worth remembering: writing is the reward.